Fernando-Rubio/selenium-qa-framework/README.md

-# Selenium QA Automation Framework
+# Selenium + Pytest + Requests Automation Framework

 ## Project Overview
 This project is an automated test framework built using Selenium and pytest.